It’s that time of year again, the time for celebrating

 Moreover, where do the rolling ripples go?

 Maybe that’s what our cacophonous human history is —

 a shimmering ripple on a pond, ending at last in stillness.

 and many brave souls are asleep in the deep.

-On the other hand, is the pond even really there,
+On the other hand, maybe the pond itself is

 perhaps like our special personal version of Jesus?

 as if we are drowning, but when we wake up,

 We were just walking on water, like Jesus.

 what appears in the dark can be a kind of light.